dreamcatcher-tech/network/Inbox/2023-01-02 1541 Sync Complex Generation from Pulses.md

 Diff generation is done by taking the Pulse from the previous Crisp, and checking for diffs in the network.
 Any diffs found are loaded up into the network slice by the

+If the HAMT is not fully loaded, we set the `isLoading` flag, and continue to walk the HAMT until all nodes have been visited.
+This will ensure that the gets cache is inflated fully, and this should be trimmed at crush time.
+Each time a pulse is cloned, the last crisp is carried thru to allow reconciliation next time.

 ### Signalling to the reconciler
 The App should be able to signal to the Reconciler that it needs different slices loaded.
 This would be done with react context and a hook ?
 Or pass in the complex object that you want to load, and the reconciler will figure out what you meant.